 Information and digital technologies present huge opportunities to advance the way we treat and care for patients

-We have high ambitions in south east London to exploit these new opportunities to improve the way we organise and deliver care.
+We have high ambitions in south east London to exploit these new opportunities to improve the way we organise, plan and deliver care.

-- A combination of remote and face-to-face consultations will give patients more choice and convenience, offering care closer to home and making it easier to access follow-up appointments and advice.
+- A combination of remote and face-to-face consultations and appointments will give people more choice and convenience, offering care closer to home and making it easier to access follow-up appointments and advice.

-- Mobile apps will help patients, and health workers, to monitor their own health.
+- Mobile apps will help people, and care professionals, to monitor their own health and care.

-- Joining up electronic records will make up to date health information instantly available to health and social care professionals.
+- Joining up electronic care records will improve the co-ordination of people’s care and make information instantly available to health and social care professionals.

 Though we want to take advantage of the technology available to us, we also know that not everyone is ready to use new technologies.
-We aim to give people choice in the way they access healthcare, ensuring it is appropriate and convenient for them to use.
+We aim to give people choice in the way they access the care they need, ensuring it is appropriate and convenient for them to use.

 We are committed to: